mdgriffith/elm-style-animation/README.md

         )

      -- for each animation frame, update the style.
+     -- If we have multiple styles to manage, they will need to be updated in this action.
      Animate time ->
         ( { model
               | style = Style.tick time model.style